 LOW INCOME HOME ENERGY ASSISTANCE PROGRAM (LIHEAP)

 LIHEAP or HEA is a federally funded program that helps low-income households pay for heating costs (includes: electric, natural gas, oil and other deliverable fuels).
 Even if your heat is included in your rent, you may qualify.
 LIHEAP grants are also available for medically necessary cooling costs.
 Applications are accepted from October 1 through April 30.
+(2018 deadline is extended until May 31)

 UNIVERSAL SERVICE FUND (USF)